Al Capp: The 1960s and 1970s

 The resulting publicity led to hundreds of papers dropping his comic strip, and Capp, already in failing health, withdrew from public speaking.
 Celebrity biographer James Spada has claimed that similar allegations were made by actress Grace Kelly.
 However, no firsthand allegation has ever surfaced.

 "From beginning to end, Capp was acid-tongued toward the targets of his wit, intolerant of hypocrisy, and always wickedly funny.
 After about 40 years, however, Capp's interest in Abner waned, and this showed in the strip itself," according to Don Markstein's Toonopedia.
+Although Capp had used assistants on the strip practically since the beginning, in the final years his own involvement in the strip decreased.
+His health issues made it increasingly difficult for Capp to work, recalled his assistants.
 On November 13, 1977, Capp retired with an apology to his fans for the recently declining quality of the strip, which he said had been the best he could manage due to declining health.
 "If you have any sense of humor about your strip—and I had a sense of humor about mine—you knew that for three or four years Abner was wrong.
 Oh hell, it's like a fighter retiring.
 I stayed on longer than I should have," he admitted, adding that he couldn't breathe anymore.
 "When he retired Li'l Abner, newspapers ran expansive articles and television commentators talked about the passing of an era.
 People magazine ran a substantial feature, and even the comics-free New York Times devoted nearly a full page to the event", wrote publisher Denis Kitchen.

 Capp's final years were marked by advancing illness and by family tragedy.
 In October 1977, one of his two daughters died; a few weeks later, a beloved granddaughter was killed in a car accident.
 A lifelong chain smoker, Capp died in 1979 from emphysema at his home in South Hampton, New Hampshire.
 Capp is buried in Mount Prospect Cemetery in Amesbury, Massachusetts.
 Engraved on his headstone is a stanza from Thomas Gray: The plowman homeward plods his weary way / And leaves the world to darkness and to me (from Elegy Written in a Country Churchyard, 1751).